International Security Assistance Force: History

 The initial ISAF headquarters (AISAF) was based on 3rd UK Mechanised Division, led at the time by Major General John McColl.
 This force arrived in December 2001.
 Until ISAF expanded beyond Kabul, the force consisted of a roughly division-level headquarters and one brigade covering the capital, the Kabul Multinational Brigade.
-The brigade was composed of three battle groups, and was in charge of the tactical command of deployed troops.
+The brigade was composed of three battle groups and was in charge of the tactical command of deployed troops.
 ISAF headquarters served as the operational control center of the mission.

 Eighteen countries were contributors to the force in February 2002, and it was expected to grow to 5,000 soldiers.
-Turkey assumed command of ISAF in June 2002 (Major General Hilmi Akin Zorlu).
+Turkey assumed command of ISAF in June 2002 (Major General Hilmi Akin Zorlu, chief of Turkish Army Plans and Policy).
 During this period, the number of Turkish troops increased from about 100 to 1,300.
 In November 2002, ISAF consisted of 4,650 troops from over 20 countries.
 Around 1,200 German troops served in the force alongside 250 Dutch soldiers operating as part of a German-led battalion.
-Turkey relinquished command in February 2003, and assumed command for a second time in February 2005.
+Turkey relinquished command in February 2003 and assumed command for a second time in February 2005.
 Turkey's area of operations expanded into the rugged west of Afghanistan.
 The expansion of its zone of activities saw ISAF troops operating in 50 percent of Afghanistan, double its previous responsibility.

 On 10 February 2003, German Lieutenant General Norbert van Heyst took command of ISAF, with Brigadier General Bertholee of the Netherlands serving as Deputy.
 The mission HQ was formed from HQ I. German/Dutch Corps (1GNC), including staff from the UK, Italy, Turkey, Norway, and others.
 In March 2003, ISAF was composed of 4,700 troops from 28 countries.
-Service in ISAF by NATO personnel from 1 June 2003. onward earns the right to wear the NATO Medal if a service-member met a defined set of tour length requirements.
+Service in ISAF by NATO personnel from 1 June 2003. onward earns the right to wear the NATO Medal if a service member meets a defined set of tour length requirements.

 In Kabul on 7 June 2003, a taxi packed with explosives rammed a bus carrying German ISAF personnel, killing four soldiers and wounding 29 others; one Afghan bystander was killed and 10 Afghan bystanders were wounded.
 The 33 German soldiers, after months on duty in Kabul, were en route to the Kabul International Airport for their flight home to Germany.
-At the time, Germans soldiers made up more than 40 percent of ISAF troops.
+At the time, German soldiers made up more than 40 percent of ISAF troops.

 ISAF command originally rotated among different nations every six months.
 However, there was tremendous difficulty securing new lead nations.
 To solve the problem, the command was turned over indefinitely to NATO on 11 August 2003.
 This marked NATO's first deployment outside Europe or North America.